18th July - 19th July 2026

 What is a charity place?

 A charity place is a place purchased from the event organisers by Dementia UK.
-If you did not apply for the ballot or were unsuccessful, you can still take part in the event with a charity place by filling in the ‘Charity place’ form above.
+If you did not apply for the ballot or were unsuccessful, you can still take part in the event with a charity place by filling in the ‘Charity place’ application form above.

 What is an own place?